customer-dynamics/c3-amazon-connect/docs/GETTING-STARTED.md

 - You have an AWS account
 - You have an Amazon Connect instance
 - You have Node.js (v20+) and npm (v10+) installed on your machine
+- You have [installed and configured the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_auth) on your machine

 ## Installation